Connic

 Transparency: Full Visibility Into Agent Behavior

-Article 50 requires that users interacting with AI systems are informed they are dealing with AI, and that AI-generated content is labeled accordingly.
+Article 50 requires users interacting with AI systems to be informed they're dealing with AI, and that AI-generated content be labeled accordingly.
 But transparency under the Act goes deeper than a disclosure banner.
 Deployers must understand what their AI systems are doing and be able to explain it.

 Connic's observability system provides complete transparency into agent operations: